Seahawks mailbag: Could Seattle get any cap relief in B.J. Finney’s contract?

-The Seahawks were off Thursday following their second of two mock games Wednesday at CenturyLink Field.
-They’ll hold another mock game at the VMAC in Renton on Sunday and then — believe it or not — basically start preparing for the 2020 season, which begins Sept.
+The Seahawks were off Thursday following their second of two CenturyLink Field mock games Wednesday.
+They’ll hold another mock game at the VMAC in Renton on Sunday and then — believe it or not — basically start preparing for the 2020 season, which is scheduled to begin Sept.
 13 at Atlanta.

 The day off is a good time to answer some reader questions.
 So, away we go.